Kuanhao-Chao/splam/docs/source/index.rst

 What Splam **doesn't** do
 ==================================

-One feature that Splam does not have is the ability to scan through the genome and simply score every potential splice site.
+Splam does not have the feature to scan through the genome and score every potential splice site.
 Some splice site prediction tools take a DNA sequence and predict the splice sites within it, such as `SpliceAI <https://github.com/Illumina/SpliceAI>`_.
-However, SpliceAI was only trained on a single, canonical transcript for each protein coding gene, while disregarding alternative isoforms.
-Splam takes a different approach, focusing on predicting at the "splice junction level" rather than the "transcript-level."
+However, SpliceAI was only trained on a single canonical transcript for each protein-coding gene, while disregarding alternative isoforms.
+Splam takes a different approach, focusing on predicting at the "splice junction level" rather than the "transcript level."
 Splam was trained on a large collection of human splices sites taken from both "canonical" and alternative isoforms.

 |

 User support
 ============
-Please go through the :ref:`Documentation` below first.
+Please go through the :ref:`documentation <table-of-contents>` below first.
 If you have questions about using the package, a bug report, or a feature request, please use the GitHub issue tracker here:

 https://github.com/Kuanhao-Chao/splam/issues

 |